 The Basics of Cardano Staking

-Finally, Cardano addresses support staking in a unique way: they have separate keys for spending and staking.
+Cardano addresses have separate keys for spending and staking.
 This means that if you decide to stake your ADA tokens, they will never leave your wallet.
 Plus, Cardano doesn’t require your tokens to be locked in for a term—you can un-stake your tokens at any time.
-This flexibility sets Cardano apart from many of its competitors.
+This flexibility sets Cardano apart from its competitors.

 How Will Cardano Achieve Decentralization?

-Cardano has a few ways to ensure that its pools don’t accumulate too much centralized power.
+Cardano will ensure that its staking pools do not accumulate too much power.
 For one thing, Cardano’s stake pools will offer lower rewards as they get larger.
 This will encourage users to move between pools on a regular basis, and this will in turn theoretically prevent any pool from gaining dominance.
-Meanwhile, a sorting tool will help users find the most profitable pools at any given time.

-Secondly, Cardano’s staking pools will not lead to centralized governance.
+Secondly, Cardano’s staking pools will have little control over governance.
 “Stake pools don’t vote.
 Only the genesis key holders will be able to vote initially,” Cardano’s staking FAQ explains.
 This is explained in more detail in this forum post.
-In theory, this means that the community should have a fairly large say in the direction that Cardano development is taken.

-Good things take time: Cardano is planning one of the most original, and possibly one of the most decentralized, staking models ever.
+Cardano is planning one of the most original—and possibly one of the most decentralized—staking models ever.
 It seems that rewards will be reasonably profitable, and Cardano’s focus on stake pools will make it easy for users to participate.